Before taking your dog to pet friendly restaurants, teach him some manners. It will make dining out a more pleasant experience for you both!

 We all have bad days.
 Dogs included.
 And you can’t plan for everything.
 A squirrel might appear looking for tidbits.
 A rambunctious soccer team could show up for pizza.

 If something happens and your dog starts to react, just get up and leave.
 It’s best if you have a friend who will pay the bill and have your food packed to go.
 But if you’re on your own, leave enough cash to cover the check and beat a quick retreat.

 Tips for People Dining Near Dogs

 - Ignore the dog.
 Yes, I know it’s hard.
 But if you see someone enjoying a relaxing meal, their dog lying peacefully at their feet, please don’t approach them.
-It’s no different than a stranger waling up to a family’s table to give their child a good tickle to get her all worked up.
+Disturbing the dog is no different than walking up to a family’s table to give their child a good tickle.

 - Ask for permission.
 If you simply can’t resist, please ask for permission before you reach to pet the dog.
 And don’t let your feelings be hurt if the answer is no. Dogs are at different stages of ability.
 Perhaps it’s taking all this dog’s willpower not to lope over and cover you with kisses.
 Laying calmly by the table could be really hard work, and something as simple as a quick scratch could set him back in his training.

 READ MORE ⇒ 11 Tips For Greeting A Strange Dog